 - Professional quality reproduction: The mic is able to faithfully capture and amplify instrumental sound in order to create the best possible quality.

 If you’re hoping to get the best out of your SM57 you’ll need to plug it into an audio interface.
-For this you’ll need a 3-point XLR cable.
-If you have an XLR to USB cable, you can even use your computer as recording equipment.
-But remember, the quality going through the computer is not as good as an actual audio interface or studio system.
+For this you’ll need a 3-pin XLR cable.
+If you have an XLR to USB cable, you can even record directly into your computer and bypass the audio interface, although you’ll always get better recordings with an XLR microphone going through the preamps in a good-quality audio interface.
 Once your mic is plugged in, you’re good to go.

-If you’re using your mic for an electric guitar, the position of the mic influences the reproduction quality.
-This video shows you how to get the best recording of an electric guitar.
+If you’re using your mic for an electric guitar, the position of the mic influences the recording quality and what you hear on playback.
+This video shows you how to get the best recording of an electric guitar in your own home studio.

 Here are a few tips on how to record an electric guitar with an SM57:

-- Position the microphone as close to the guitar amp as possible
+- Position the microphone as close to the guitar amp grill as possible

 - If you’re using an amplifier, it’s helpful to place the microphone directly on the surface of the amp